Nisti Stêrk

-Nisti Stêrk (born 29 October 1977) is a Swedish-Kurdish actress and comedian.
+Nisti Stêrk (born 1977) is a Swedish actress, comedian, writer, and filmmaker.

-Nisti Stêrk has been writing all her life, but does not want to call herself an author.
-She is first and foremost an actress and a comedian.
+She is of Kurdish descent and moved to Sweden at the age of six.

 Stêrk has created the character Zeyno, a pedantic "laundrywoman", who she has played in Utbildningsradion, in the Stockholm City Theatre and in Maximteatern.
 She has also played in Elektras systrar, (director Michael Cocke) and in Suzanne Ostens Kabaret Underordning.
 She has been written chronicles in Stockholm City and Göteborgs-Posten.
 In 2006 she wrote the children's book Ramazan från Diyarbakir i Turkiet.

 In August 2008, her book Så länge Gud vill och rumpan håller! got published.
 It is partly a biography and a celebration to dreams that can come true and an encouragement to the reader to not give up their dreams.

 In 2009, Nisti Stêrk hosted a talkshow at the new kurdish TV channel TRT6 in Turkey.
 The Talk show was called Gulfiroş and Nisti hosted it together with the Turkish pop star Berdan Mardini.